 - Emerging issues: non-standard forms of work, new models of care, migration

 The paper also looks at the role of the European Institutions and highlights European Social Dialogue as a key tool to address many of the outlined challenges.

-Concluding, the paper outlines topics the Social Employers and EPSU wish to address in a joint workplan, in the framework of sectoral European Social Dialogue.
+Concluding, the paper outlines topics the Social Employers and EPSU wish to address in a joint workplan, in the framework of European sectoral social dialogue.

-Read full joint position paper here.
+Read the full joint position paper here.